 Health Literacy Requirements

 Many patient-facing apps display clinical information — lab results, medication names, diagnostic terms, treatment instructions — using language that assumes a health literacy level far above the average.
+The average US adult reads at an eighth-grade level; the average medical chart language reads at a college level.
 Research must identify where clinical language creates barriers and test whether plain-language alternatives improve comprehension without losing clinical accuracy.
+The translation work is harder than it looks: rewriting “hemoglobin A1C” as “average blood sugar over the past three months” preserves clinical meaning but doubles the screen real estate; some patients prefer the technical term they have learned to recognize.

 Task-Based Usability Testing